 "Wait!"
-Ruhan stepped forward slowly, voice calm so he wouldn't alarm the bandit.
+Ruhan stepped forward slowly.
+He kept his voice calm so he wouldn't alarm the bandit.

-"Listen to me!"
-Ruhan's tone shifted, cautious but firm.
+"Listen to me," Ruhan said, ignoring the threat.
 He could not see clearly in the dark, but he knew the man had Xiao Zhi's life in his grip.
 "You can take everything you want," He started to negotiate, "Food, horses, supplies, everything!
 Just let her go."
 He stepped slightly forward, hands raised in a gesture of peace, showing that he meant no harm to the man with the knife.

 "This lady is not only the princess of Hua," Ruhan said steadily, "but she is also the fiancée of the Tughril Grand Prince.
 Kill her, and both Tughril and Hua will hunt you to the ends of the desert.
 Leave her, and you walk away rich.
 It's your choice."

-At the mention of Tughril, the bandit leader hesitated.
+The bandit leader hesitated at the mention of Tughril.
 A flicker of fear flashed in his eyes.
 Hua soldiers were formidable, yes, but Tughril's men were known for their ferocity and skill.
 He and his men would not escape if he angered them.

-"You're speaking empty threat," the bandit leader said, voice hardening as he regained composure.
+The bandit leader scoffed.
+"Such an empty threat," he said.
 "We could take her, and nothing would stop us."
-He tried to hide his fear.
+He added, but it was obvious to Ruhan that he was trying to mask his fear.

-Ruhan's dark eyes locked onto him, sharp as steel.
+Ruhan's eyes locked onto him.
 "Try," he said softly.
 "See how far your ego gets you before it kills you.
 I am not bluffing."
+He said in a steady voice.

 With a deep sigh, he admitted defeat and gave a signal to the man holding Xiao Zhi.
 The grip on her throat loosened slightly.

-Duran stepped forward, his sword glinting faintly in the moonlight, ready to strike at the first wrong move.
+Duran stepped forward, his sword was ready to strike at the first wrong move.
 One mistake, and the bandit would be dead before he could even blink.

 Ruhan's hand shot up, a silent command to hold.
 Duran hesitated but obeyed, trusting Ruhan's calm control.